 You will need: Two containers, baby cereal, and toy

 How to: Now that he is seven months old, he will love hitting various objects to test basic cause and effect.
 Here is a way to hone his investigation skills through this fun-filled activity.
 Take a couple of containers and fill one of them with small toys, say building blocks, and fill the other with baby cereal.
 If you are outdoors, like on a beach, then you can fill the container with sand making this a great outdoor activity for the seven-month-old.
 Once the containers are full, bring them in front of the baby and rattle them in a way that the contents make noise.
 You can also hit them together to make some big noise.
 The baby will soon realize the source of the sound and will try holding the containers and move them on his own.
+Sounds are extremely important to get the baby’s attention.
+Immediate response to sound teats the babies hearing abilities.

 Skills developed: Cognitive skills by understanding cause and effect